varya/varya.github.com/src/documents/life/weird-moscow_en.html.md

 to the couchsurfers.
 Yes, there are guide books with the most amazing routes of Moscow metro, like there are books for walking round Paris and Amsterdam.

-Walking on Moscow streets has became better.
+Walking on Moscow streets has become better.
 It used to be challenging due to the cars parked on the pedestrian paths.
 There is no such thing any more: higher fines and almost immediate evacuation do their part.
 But it is yet ordeal.
 Streets are sometimes enormously wide with rare crosswalks.
 Prepare to walk a lot, twice or thrice longer distances than in usual touristy.